Galatians 5:22-26 · Galatians · Updated April 25, 2026

 Summary

-Paul begins by listing the nine attributes that make up the "fruit of the Spirit" in verses 22 and 23: love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and temperance.
+Paul lists the nine attributes that make up the "Fruit of the Spirit" in verses 22 and 23: love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and temperance.
 He notes that these qualities are above the law, suggesting they are universally commendable and not subject to legal restrictions.
 In verse 24, Paul states that those who belong to Christ have "crucified the flesh" along with its passions and desires, implying a decisive break from sinful behaviors.
 In verse 25, he encourages believers to live and walk in the Spirit, suggesting that their daily conduct should align with these spiritual qualities.

 The passage concludes with a call to avoid negative behaviors such as seeking vain glory, provoking others, and envying one another (verse 26).
 The final state of affairs is a community encouraged to embody positive spiritual traits and avoid divisive or self-centered actions.
 The passage itself presents the conclusion that living by the Spirit involves cultivating these virtues and avoiding behaviors that disrupt communal harmony.
+The primary conclusion of Galatians 5:22-26 is that living by the Spirit involves adopting a lifestyle characterized by specific virtues, collectively known as the "fruit of the Spirit."
+These virtues are love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and temperance (verses 22-23).
+Paul emphasizes that these qualities are essential for believers, transcending legalistic constraints.
+The passage argues that these spiritual fruits are evidence of a believer's transformation and alignment with Christ.
+By contrasting these virtues with negative behaviors like vain glory and envy (verse 26), Paul stresses the importance of these traits in fostering communal harmony and spiritual maturity.

 Chiastic structure